BeesAreCool/ctf-writeups/writeups/cyberopen_sixteen_bit.md

 During the ICC competition we where given a shellcoding challenge to make a base64 encoded shellcode, ie the shellcode could only consist of the characters "a-zA-Z0-9+/=", during an 8 hour ctf we completed it in about 1.5 hours.
 How long will it take you to create base16 shellcode?

+### tl;dr

+To solve you had to write shellcode that makes use of xors of known constant data values in order to builds a loader shellcode.

 ## Triage

 We're given a binary that isn't exceptionally interesting.
 Below is decompiled code from a few key functions that show how it operates.